rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What is the pricing for HA instances for Cloud Databases?

-HA instances carry a small premium per instance over regular Cloud Databases instances.
+HA instances carry a small premium per instance over regular Cloud Databases instances and are charged per instance, similar to replica sets.
-This additional cost covers the load balancer containers that are added for HA instance groups.
+The additional cost per instance covers the load balancer containers that are added for HA instance groups.
 You can find the latest pricing on the [Cloud Databases product page](https://www.rackspace.com/cloud/databases).

 #### Which databases are supported for HA instances for Cloud Databases?